-In addition to meeting required minimums for time spent on active duty, in order to achieve veteran status for VA purposes also require a discharge other than Dishonorable in most cases.
-If you are unsure about your ability to qualify for veterans’ benefits based on veteran status, contact VetLaw to discuss your service.
+In addition to meeting required minimums for time spent on active duty, achieving veteran status for VA purposes also requires a discharge other than Dishonorable in most cases.
+If you are unsure about your ability to qualify for veterans’ benefits based on military status, contact VetLaw to discuss your service.
 It may be helpful to send us a copy of your DD214 or equivalent for review.

 The more complex portion of the eligibility requirements involves providing adequate medical evidence.
 Not only do you need to be able to show a current disability, you also need to be able to trace their current medical situation to your time on active duty.
 While VA has to comply with the “duty to assist” and help you prove your claim to a certain extent, the more you can explain to VA about why your disability is connected to service, the easier it will be for you to prove entitlement.